relayond/FactorialApproximation/README.md

 to do this I get a set of points, and solve a matrix using numpy to find the co-efficients of the polynomial, the accuracy determines the degree of the polynomial

-You can plot the function on a graph (like using desmos) and plot x! next to it, for small values, its inaccurate but as n goes x goes to infinity it becomes almost the same.
+You can plot the function on a graph (like using desmos) and plot x! next to it, for small values, its inaccurate but as x goes to infinity it becomes almost the same.